Kav-K/GPTDiscord/README.md

 - **DeepL Translations** - Translate text with DeepL. `/translate <text>`

-- **Redo Requests** - A simple button after the GPT3 response or DALL-E generation allows you to redo the initial prompt you asked.
+- **Redo Requests** - A simple button after the GPT response or DALL-E generation allows you to redo the initial prompt you asked.
 You can also redo conversation messages by just editing your message!

 - **Automatic AI-Based Server Moderation** - Moderate your server automatically with AI!